JasianE/MovieTime/README.md

 # MovieTime Backend

 The backend for the MovieTime application.
-Built with **.NET** to provide REST APIs for movie data, user accounts, and personalized recommendations.
+Built with **.NET** to provide REST APIs for movie data, user accounts, and friend recommendations.
 This backend is used by the MovieTime frontend.
 See the movietime full app to find the project w/ the docker file so that you can run it locally yourself.
 (Or look at the AWS link... coming soon!)

-Made with much love and passion by your cook, Jun Li <3
+Made with much love and passion (and fun!). :D :D :D

 ## Features
 - REST API for user authentication, movie data, and recommendations